venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/data-structures.md

 ### Count-Min Sketch

-A space-efficient probabilistic data structure to estimate frequencies of elements in data streams.
+A space-efficient probabilistic data structure to **estimate frequencies of elements in data streams**.
 To Estimate number of times an element occurs in a set.

 [Count-Min Sketch](https://coblob.com/blogs/Count-Min-Sketch-to-solve-Top-K-or-Frequent-K-Heavy-Hitters-System-Design-problems-5b21ca3eeb7f6fbccd473689)